Ginkgo Biloba Extract (24% Total Flavone)

 How could Ginkgo Support My Health?Ginkgo Biloba (commonly known as ginkgo) may help support optimal memory function, as is often used by elderly people who may experience a decline in memory.
 The seeds and leaves of this herb have been used in medicines throughout the world as it shows support for mild cognitive function.
 Dementia and mild cognitive impairment (MCI) may affect cognition .
 It is generally safe to take as a supplement because of it may offer support as a free radical scavenger.
 It may also support oxidative stress and platelet health. *

-Ginkgo is rich in several phytochemicals, but only two active molecules are believed to contribute many health properties.
+Ginkgo is rich in several phytochemicals, but only two active molecules are believed to contribute medicinal properties.
 These are flavonoids and terpenoid derivatives, two important potent compounds attributed with several beneficial health properties Flavonoid derivatives are comprised of quercetin, kaempferol, and isorhamnetin, while terpenoid derivatives include ginkgolides and bilobalide.
 These derivatives are believed to have strong protective properties that can help support healthy DNA in cells . *

 In vitro and in vivo studies have shown that flavonoids protect the nerves, heart muscles, blood vessels, and retina from damage.
 Similarly, terpenoid (especially ginkgolides) derivatives may improve blood flow by dilating blood vessels and reducing the stickiness of platelets.
 So far, ginkgolides have been identified only in Ginkgo, and comes in several types such as ginkgolides A, B, and C. *